 Indeed, without the intervention of English bookmakers 'Ladbrokes' the 1973 race could have been the last.
 Ladbrokes started a campaign in that year to keep the race running, eventually, Ladbrokes took over the running of the race and improved the course and facilities.
 It is doubtful if the motives for securing the future of the race were entirely altruistic on the part of Ladbrokes, when you consider a quarter of the U.K. population bet on the Grand National annually.

 As you can imagine a race with a history as long as the Grand Nationals has thrown up more than a fair share of horse racing legends.
 Featured below are just a few of the amazing horse's who gone down in racing folklore.

 Red Rum or 'Rummy' as he was affectionately known is without doubt or argument the greatest of all Grand National runners.
-He's historical three wins has never been bettered and even when the handicapper loaded the top weight of twelve stone on Red Rum in the 1974 race he still left the rest of the field trailing in his wake.
+His historical three wins have never been bettered and even when the handicapper loaded the top weight of twelve stone on Red Rum in the 1974 race he still left the rest of the field trailing in his wake.

 In October 1995 Red Rum died at the age of thirty, a bronze statue has been erected at Aintree in his honour, fittingly Rummie is buried at his favourite place...
 The finishing post at Aintree!